 Short Biography (English)

 Innovation, passion, and versatility are the hallmarks of India born Danish conductor Maria Badstue, praised as “one of the best young Danish conductors of today,” (Berlingske Media).
 The recipient of a prestigious 2019-2021 Taki Alsop Conducting Fellowship (TACF), she is mentored by TACF Founder / international conductor Marin Alsop.
-An accessible collaborator and innate communicator, Ms. Badstue is a popular conductor in the Nordic countries, particularly Sweden, Denmark, and Norway, and continues to expand her relationships with orchestras nationally and abroad.
+An accessible collaborator and innate communicator, Ms. Badstue is a popular conductor in the Nordic countries, particularly Sweden, Denmark, and Norway, and she continues to expand her relationships with orchestras nationally and abroad.

 Ms. Badstue’s honors and awards include prizewinner in the 5th Lovro von Matatic Competition, recipient of the Sonning Talent Prize, an Augustinus Foundation Jubilee Grant, and a Hämeenlinna City Orchestra Conductors Stipend.
 She has twice been awarded the Danish Conductors Association’s Arne Hammelboe Scholarship Grant.
 She also has the distinction of being only the second alumna to be named an honorary student at Thisted Gymnasium (her former high school).
 A trained trumpetist, she studied with Jorma Panula, Jukka-Pekka Saraste and Ole Kristian Ruud.
 Her mentors include Jorma Panula and Marin Alsop.